Katson-com/docs/docs/centralq-chat/faq.md

    No, CentralQ Chat don't have access to your Business Central data and cannot answer queries about it.

 5. **What languages does CentralQ Chat support?**
-   CentralQ Chat is optimized for English, but it can also answer queries in other languages.
-However, the accuracy of responses may vary.
+   While CentralQ Chat is primarily available in English (United States), it is designed to handle private knowledge and chat interactions in various languages.
+This flexibility allows users worldwide to utilize the app in their preferred language.
+However, please note that CentralQ Chat has been extensively tested and optimized for English, ensuring the best performance and accuracy in this language.

 ### Security and Data Privacy